ckan/ckan/doc/contributing/frontend/index.rst

   <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.9.0/styles/docco.min.css">

-To reduce its size, Highlight.js was compileled for small subset of supported
+To reduce its size, Highlight.js was compiled for small subset of supported
 languages: ``javascript powershell r python json xml bash``.
 Every time ``make vendor-copy`` is executed, Highlight.js is rebuilt and copied into public vendor folder.
 During this step, different set of languages can be specified::